murilobonetti/tm-challenge/README.md

 ### How to run
 1. Clone the project from this repository
 2. Open the project on your android studio
-3. Put your *API_KEY* value on app module's build.gradle
+3. Put your *API_KEY* value on app/build.gradle (not ideal, thinking about ease of build)
 4. Make sure your gradle and kotlin version are up-to-date and sync the project
 5. Run the project on an emulator or virtual device.

 ### Known issues
-- [x] The app does not paginate when it has search parameters set
+- [x] The app does not paginate when it has search parameters set [Fixed]
-- [ ] The app is not using Dependency Injection (will implement it after fixing pagination with search)
+- [x] The app is not using Dependency Injection [Fixed]
-- [ ] The app does not get saved events from database in case of network error yet (will implement it after fixing pagination with search)
+- [ ] The app does not get saved events from database in case of network error yet (working on it)